bharat-tiwari/OurTechJournal/angular4/ngif.md

 # *ngIf

-ngIf is a built-in angular directive that can be used to add or remove an element in DOM based on the value of an angular expression.
-The element is shown if the expression evaluates to a true value and removed when it evaluates to false.
+`*ngIf` = built-in angular directive
+It can be used to add or remove an element in DOM based on the value of an angular expression.
+The element is shown if the expression evaluates to a true value and removed if it evaluates to false.

 ```js
 <div *ngIf="albums.length > 0">